 It may seem that we haven't painted a very rosy picture of caring for an aging parent, and there really is no way to disguise that it's extremely hard work.
 However, that survey of caregivers mentioned at the beginning of the page?
 That same survey found that more than two-thirds of caregivers found their role rewarding despite all the emotional, physical and financial stress [source: Brody].
 At the end of the day, that time spent caring for your parent may prove to be some of your most precious and memorable time together, and all those difficult times at the end of life may only strengthen your bond.

-For more on aging and caregiving, please see the links on the next page.
+For more on aging and caregiving, please see the links below.